vishvAsa/jyotiSham/content/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/16_INDEX.md

 Year, 216 ; beginning of, 1; 4, 6, 13, 175; Year-contd.

-beginning of in Brihmapas, 241, 245;
+beginning of in Brāhmaṇas, 241, 245;

 starting day of the solar, 241, beginning of lunar, 221;